Dasharo/docs/docs/unified-test-documentation/dasharo-performance/401-cpu-temperature.md

     Core 3:        +33.0°C  (high = +100.0°C, crit = +100.0°C)
 ```

-Displayed temperature should be not higher than defined by the DUT producer
+Displayed temperature should be not higher than displayed high and
-maximum temperature and other specific temperature value, if it has been
+critical temperatures.
+Also the temperature should be not higher than
-defined.
+temperature declared by the DUT producer.

 ### CPT002.001 CPU temperature after stress test (Ubuntu 22.04)

 **Test description**

-Check whether the temperature of CPU is not greater than the maximum allowed
+This test aims to verify whether the temperature of the CPU cores is not higher
-temperature after stress test.
+than the maximum allowed temperature after stress test.

 **Test configuration data**